EranTimothy-dev/YouTube-Video-Downloader-v2.0/README.md

 * The user can now select from all available resolution qualities available for te video.
 * Some improvements have been made to improve the look and feel of the UI.
 * Transition from progressive streams to DASH streams.
+* Can download audio files in mp3 format